GTAPViz FAQs

 datasets <- add_mapping_info(mapping_df, external_map = mapping_df, mapping = "Yes")

-Note: Use ?add_mapping_info
+Note: Use ?add_mapping_info to understand

-the meaning of mapping
+the meaning of mapping.